-When the change of seasons to begin, those who are prone to allergies may find themselves overcome with these sinus-clogging, eye-watering, itchy-throat causing symptoms.
+When the change of seasons begins, those of us who are prone to allergies may find ourselves overcome with these sinus-clogging, eye-watering, itchy-throat causing symptoms.

 Natural Remedies for Seasonal Allergies

 This wonderful herb is a natural antihistamine that can be very effective at naturally blocking the body’s ability to produce histamine.